MashaelWaleed/Haneen/README.md

 The goal of this repository is to:

-- Test new features and code snippets.
+- Test newkkkk features and code snippets.
 - Experiment with different technologies and frameworks.
 - Verify integrations and workflows.
 - Practice version control using Git and GitHub.